tmax818/blog/README.md

 >[redirect_to] will cause the browser to make a new request, whereas [render] renders the specified view for the current request. **It is important to use [redirect_to] after mutating the database or application state.** Otherwise, if the user refreshes the page, the browser will make the same request, and the mutation will be repeated.

+[redirect_to] - causes the browser to make a new request [render] - renders the view

 #### [6.3.1 Using a Form Builder](https://guides.rubyonrails.org/getting_started.html#using-a-form-builder)

 - [create the new form using *form builder*](app/views/articles/new.html.erb)